-Does this mandate apply to Direct Care Workers and Direct Support/Service Professionals (home health care workers)?
+Does this mandate apply to home health care workers?

 Yes.
-Direct Care Workers and Direct Support/Service Professionals providing in-person healthcare or healthcare related services, including family members serving as paid caregivers for other family members.
+Home Health Care Workers, home health aides, and home and community-based care attendants providing inperson healthcare or healthcare related services, including family members serving as paid caregivers for other family members.
 The employing agencies of such individuals are considered Healthcare Institutions under the Regulation.
 Home Healthcare Workers who are self-employed must keep a copy of their vaccination record, or if exempt, keep appropriate documentation regarding exemption and testing.